awesome-pro/neon-website/content/docs/guides/sequelize.md

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-sequelize" description="Run Neon database migrations using Sequelize" icon="github">Migrations with Neon and Sequelize</a>
+<a href="https://github.com/neondatabase/guide-neon-sequelize" description="Run Unique database migrations using Sequelize" icon="github">Migrations with Unique and Sequelize</a>
 </DetailIconCards>

 ## Resources